 Sweden Travel Tips

-- Accommodation: Accommodation, like everything else in Sweden, is not cheap.
-Hostels start around $35 USD per night for a dorm room and at $80 USD for a private room.
+- Accommodation: Accommodation, like everything in Sweden, is not cheap.
+Hostels start around $35 USD per night for a dorm room and at $85-100 USD for a double private room.
 Hostels in Sweden also add a $6 USD surcharge for bed linen.
 (I know.
 It’s ridiculous.)
-A budget hotel will begin around $65 USD for a double room per night.
-Shared apartments from sites like Airbnb usually begin around $60 USD per night.
+A budget hotel will begin around $85 USD for a double room per night.
+Shared apartment rooms from sites like Airbnb usually begin around $60 USD per night.
 Camping is mostly free in the country but in some parks, it costs around $8 USD per night.

 - Food: Food is expensive in Sweden.
 You can get cheap food from outdoor street vendors starting at $6.50 USD.
 You can get hotdogs starting at $2.50 USD.
 (Try the French hotdogs for $4 USD.
 They’re delicious!)
 Grocery shopping here will cost $70 USD per week.
 Whole pizzas begins around $13 USD.
 Most nice sit down restaurant meals begin at $20 USD for a main dish.